VitorNeresBr/user_registration_api/README.md

  We start by importing CryptContext from the passlib library.
 This is the part that helps us handle password hashing in an easy and secure way.

+ The pwd_context command line will be an object that we will use to hash (encrypt) passwords and verify passwords.
+The schemes=["bcrypt"] serves to specify that we want to use the bcrypt hashing algorithm, which is great for protecting passwords.
+Bcrypt is secure because it adds a "salt" (random values) to passwords before encrypting them, making it even more difficult for hackers to attack.
+Finally, deprecated="auto" ensures that if in the future bcrypt is found to be insecure, it will be marked as "deprecated" automatically, suggesting the use of a more secure algorithm.

+ The get_password_hash(password) will be the function that will receive a password in plain text (password) and return an encrypted version of it, and this encrypted password will be stored in the database.

+ The verify_password(plain_password, hashed_password) function will compare the plaintext passwords (plain_password) provided by the user during login with the hashed version (hashed_password) stored in the database.
+It will return True if the passwords match and False if they do not match.